-Director Wieskamp has served the East Bay Regional Park District Board since June 1999.
-Before joining the Board, she served on the Livermore Area Recreation and Park District Board, the Livermore City Council, the Alameda County Recycling Board and the Alameda County Congestion Management Agency.
+Ayn Wieskamp has served the East Bay Regional Park District Board since June 1999.
+Before joining the Board, she served on the Livermore Area Recreation and Park District Board, the Livermore City Council, the Alameda County Recycling Board, and the Alameda County Congestion Management Agency.
 She received the 1998 California Association of Recreation and Park District's Special Award for her development of special family events and her efforts to expand open space and trails.
 She is a former public school teacher and currently leads recreation classes.
 She is married and resides in Livermore.

-Parks in her ward include: Ardenwood, Brushy Peak, Dublin Hills, Coyote Hills, Del Valle, Mission Peak, Monument Peak, Ohlone, a portion of Pleasanton Ridge, Shadow Cliffs, Sunol, and Tassajara Creek.
+Parks in her ward include Ardenwood, Brushy Peak, Coyote Hills, Del Valle, Dublin Hills, Mission Peak, Monument Peak, Ohlone, a portion of Pleasanton Ridge, Shadow Cliffs, Sunol, and Tassajara Creek.

 Ward 6 Board Member